Privacy Policy

 External Services

-FSB communicates with external AI providers only when you configure and use a hosted provider.
+FSB communicates with external AI providers only when you configure and use them.
 The choice of provider and what data is sent is under your control.

-• Hosted API calls are made only to the provider you select (xAI, OpenAI, Anthropic, or Google Gemini)
+• API calls are made only to the provider you select (xAI, OpenAI, Anthropic, or Google)

 • Sent data includes: task description, DOM structure summary, and action context